Skip to main content

 • Dr. Hamilton is a fellowship-trained endourologist with extensive clinical experience in the minimally invasive surgical management of urologic diseases.

 His primary interest is minimally invasive kidney and adrenal surgery.
 This began at the Cleveland Clinic in the 1990’s, where he was in the forefront of urologic laparoscopy.
 From there, he brought to Utah extensive experience in laparoscopic renal and adrenal surgery.
 He has been part of the transformation that has brought laparoscopic techniques to the world of kidney cancer and has seen the introduction of robotic technology (the da Vinci surgical system) applied to the kidney.
-Currently, he focuses on laparoscopic and robotic kidney surgery, including robot-assisted partial nephrectomy.
+Currently, he focuses on laparoscopic and robotic adrenal and kidney surgery, including robot-assisted partial nephrectomy.

 Dr. Hamilton works on obstructive renal pathology and performs laparoscopic and robotic renal and ureteral reconstruction, including pyeloplasty for ureteropelvic junction obstruction and ureteral reimplant for ureteral obstruction.
 As with other procedures, he has been a leader in adopting robotic technology to reduce operative time and improve patient outcomes.